cmu-delphi/delphi-epidata/docs/api/covidcast-signals/jhu-csse.md

 ### Rhode Island

 As of June 2020, the JHU data [does not report any cases or deaths](https://github.com/CSSEGISandData/COVID-19/issues/3165) for individual counties in Rhode Island.
-These cases and deaths are reported unassigned to any individual county, and are attributed to the megaFIPS 44000 as well as contributing to the state-level estimates.
+These cases and deaths are reported, unassigned to any individual county, and attributed to the megaFIPS 44000, contributing to the state-level estimates.

 ### Puerto Rico

-JHU does not report Puerto Rico deaths at the municipal level, but instead reports the numbers for the whole Commonwealth in the "Unassigned" category.
-We map this JHU UID to megaFIPS 72000 and use this information when reporting deaths at the state level.
+JHU does not report Puerto Rico deaths at the municipal level but instead reports the whole Commonwealth numbers in the "Unassigned" category.
+We map this JHU UID to megaFIPS 72000 and use it when reporting deaths at the state level.

 ### Utah